 QLD: requires sexual reassignment surgery & the birth or adoption to be registered in QLD.
 Documentation required is statutory declaration of surgery from two doctors.

 SA: “clinical treatment provided by an Australian medical practitioner or psychologist”.
 (Not clear whether this is surgical or only medical.
 The application form too just says “you have undergone a clinical treatment”.
 The sample text for the letter from the clinician requires details of the treatment, and gives the example of counselling, or medical treatment other than counselling).

-VIC: 18 years old; “have undergone sex affirmation surgery, as defined by the Births, Deaths and Marriages Registration Act 1996" [which says: “’sex affirmation surgery’ is a ‘surgical procedure involving the alteration of a person’s reproductive organs carried out for the purpose of assisting the person to be considered to be a member of the opposite sex”].
+VIC: at least 18 years old; “have undergone sex affirmation surgery, as defined by the Births, Deaths and Marriages Registration Act 1996" [which says: “’sex affirmation surgery’ is a ‘surgical procedure involving the alteration of a person’s reproductive organs carried out for the purpose of assisting the person to be considered to be a member of the opposite sex”].*

 Change of sex on a passport: (if different from previous passport or from birth certificate) requires an application form.
 It says that “you can provide” (not clear whether required) one of the following as documentation: “a gender recognition certificate issued by the Gender Reassignment Board”; a revised birth certificate issued by the Registry of Births Deaths and Marriages (RBDM) (see above); a recognised details certificate from the RBDM; or “a statement from a registered medical practitioner or psychologist that you have had or are receiving appropriate clinical treatment for gender transition”.
 Clinical treatment is a lot weaker than the other documentation, so assuming that it is generally accepted, it looks like it will be relatively easy for non-transsexual transgender people to change their sex on their passports (compared to changing their birth certificates).